stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 The point light loop conceptually works as follows:

 * for each point light
-    * calculate an (approximate) area on the viewport that the light can affect
+    * calculate an (approximate) area on the viewport that the light will affect
     * for each (partial) cell in the light grid covered by the area
         * add the light's index to the cell
 * flatten the tile indexes into one long array